 Weight Bias & Stigma > Videos Exposing Weight Bias

-To increase public awareness about weight bias, the Rudd Center has released three videos demonstrating myths and facts about weight prejudice, and the nature and extent of weight bias at home and in school, and at the doctor's office.
+To increase public awareness about weight bias, the Rudd Center created three videos demonstrating myths and facts about weight prejudice, and the nature and extent of weight bias at home and in school, and in health care.
 Two of the videos are hosted by former supermodel and activist Emme and feature Rudd Center experts including Rebecca Puhl, PhD, Deputy Director.
-Each video uses both expert commentary and dramatic representation to address weight bias in American society, and offer concrete strategies to help combat this significant societal problem.
+Each video uses both expert commentary and dramatic representation, and offers concrete strategies to help combat this significant societal problem.

 HBO/Rudd Center Film Is Effective Reducing Weight Bias